Behind the budget

 Our budget currently funds more than 700 services for people living and working in the city.

-For each 1% rise in Council Tax, we receive an additional £1.2million.
-This is not enough to bridge the funding gap.
+For each 1% rise in Council Tax, we receive an additional £1.3 million.
+Even with a 5.99% increase, including a 3% Adult Social Care precept, this is considerably short of bridging the funding gap.

 Find out more about our income and the cost of our services.